isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 failure.
 The optional parameter "max-period" specifies the time in seconds after which the DHCP service should be automatically re-enabled, if the ``dhcp-enable`` command is not sent before this time elapses.
+Since Kea 1.9.4 there is an additional "origin" parameter which specifies the source of the command: either user requested or internally required by the HA library.
+If not specified, the command is considered to be requested by user.
+Valid values for the 'origin' parameter are: 'user' (which is the default value) and 'ha-partner'.
+Using the 'ha-partner' value is not recommended because it can interfere with the HA mechanics and can result in undesired effects.

 ::